klks/CPH-F206_Reversing_Notes/README.md

 Going back to the drawing board, a few components had to be re-measured from another working reader and a few mistakes were identified.
 At his point an oscilloscope was used to debug the circuit using references from a functional reader.
 After fixing mis-typed components and much experimenting, the reader works!.<br>
 <img src="./imgs/PCB_Recreated.jpg" alt="drawing" width="400"><br>
 One area that needs to be studied more is the matching network and filter sections as the current PCB isn't as fast/sensitive enough at picking up tags vs the original reader.<br>
-In v0.2 of the schematic, additional capacitors were added to the 5V rail.<br>
+In v0.2 of the schematic, additional capacitors were added to the 5V rail.
+Also fixed incorrectly measured value for some components.<br>